 Approximately 6.5 miles of paved trail has been constructed by the County in Olympic National Park above the north shore of Lake Crescent between Highway 101 and the trailhead of the existing Spruce Railroad Trail east of the North Shore picnic area.
 The 6.5 miles of asphalt trail is proposed as part of the Olympic Discovery Trail.
-This segment of trail was constructed in 2009 and provides an accessible trail for hikers, bicyclists, equestrians, and people using wheelchairs.
+This segment of trail was constructed in 2009 and will provide an accessible trail for hikers, bicyclists, stock users, wheelchairs, and strollers when complete.